dxa4481/XSSOauthPersistence/README.md

 This serves as a better replacement for the classical `document.cookie`  XSS vector to get long lived account access.

+Here is a partial, but incomplete list of websites that support Oauth https://en.wikipedia.org/wiki/List_of_OAuth_providers

 ### Suggestions

 Slack and Github send email notifications to users on app install.
 This is a good control to notify users something might be wrong.